adijo/programming-pearls/README.md

 represent a contiguous block of elements.
 This is elegantly solved by employing a bunch of `reverse` operations on the array.
 * Rotate matrix in place.
 Solved by using an in-place transposition algorithm.

+# Column 3 - Data Structures

+* Design a clean and maintable algorithm to process tax amounts for various input incomes.
+Key was to use an array.

+# Column 8 - Algorithm Design Techniques

+* A turnpike consists of `n - 1` streches of road between `n` toll stations.
+Each strech has an associated cost of travel.
+Design a data structure that requires `O(n)` space but allows the cost of any route to be computed in constant time.
+Key was the use of **prefix arrays.**